-- At the Gaia property, an early termination by one tenant reduced the occupancy rate from 85% to 80%, however the Effective Occupancy rate is 95% until the beginning of 2025 owing to the vendor-backed rental guarantee that covers both a three-year vacancy, and the cost of rent-free periods.
-When the effect of this rental guarantee is considered, the Total Portfolio occupancy rate is 1.1% higher. - At the Trio property, which has a 90% occupancy rate, brokers have been engaged on a retainer basis to pursue the fieldwork and relet the vacant space when the demand would grow again.
-Management is discussing extension or refinancing of the HCOB's in-place facility which matured in March 2024 with several lenders.
-Refer to Subsequent event section and Liquidity risk section. - The Delgado property in Spain, acquired in March 2022, is fully leased to two blue-chip tenants on leases maturing at the end of 2024 and in June 2029.
-Final approval with one tenant of a 5-year firm extension (plus 5 optional years) should occur by the end of Q1 2024, securing cashflow for 5.7 years. - At the Duisburg property, the main tenant Hitachi reduced its leased space by 11% in the building in 2023 The asset management work and the attractiveness of the property allow to minimize vacancy period.
-After a new 10-year firm lease was signed in March 2023, another long-term lease was signed effective in March 24 on 8,400 sq. ft.
-In addition, subsequent to year end, a 10-year lease on 20,000 sq. ft was finalized, effective August 2024.
-Rent-free periods and tenant improvements costs will be offset by early termination penalties negotiated with Hitachi.
-These two new leases will extend the WALT of the building to 6.5 years, securing cashflow for joint venture partners, or alternatively attract potential buyers.
-Refer to the "Portfolio Overview - Joint Venture Agreement Wind Up" section of this MD&A.
+- At the Gaia property, despite an 80% occupancy, the Effective Occupancy rate is 95% until the beginning of 2025 owing to the vendor-backed rental guarantee that covers both a three-year vacancy, and the cost of rent-free periods.
+When the effect of this rental guarantee is considered, the Total Portfolio occupancy rate is 1.1% higher. - At the Trio property, which has a 90% occupancy rate, brokers have been engaged on a retainer basis to pursue fieldwork and release vacant space when the demand grows again.
+Management is negotiating the extension or refinancing of HCOB's inplace facility which matured in March 2024 with several lenders.
+In the meantime, the senior lender applies penalty interest (8.6%) and does not call for the repayment of the \$43,411 outstanding loan amount.
+The 8.6% interest over Q2 2024 has already been accrued as at March 31, 2024 for a total of \$766, as Management's best estimate of future interest payments before reaching an agreement with HCOB. - The Delgado property in Spain, acquired in March 2022, is fully leased to two blue-chip tenants on leases maturing at the end of 2024 and in June 2029.
+In Q1 2024, Management successfully extended a lease on 50% of the leasable areas for 10 years (of which 5 are firm), securing an 8-year WALT (4.3 years including break options). - At the Duisburg property, the 20% vacancy is only temporary, the time to perform tenant improvement work for the new tenant with which a 10-year firm lease has been signed in Q1 2024 and effective August 1, 2024.
+As the main tenant Hitachi is continuously reducing its footprint on the building despite a lease maturing in 2027, rent-free periods and tenant improvements costs will be offset by early termination penalties negotiated with Hitachi.
+The recent reletting showed once again the attractiveness of this property, while a 6.5-year WALT is securing cashflow for joint venture partners, or alternatively attracting potential buyers.
+Refer to the "Portfolio Overview Joint Venture Agreement Wind Up" section of this MD&A.

-• At the Stuttgart property, the short-term extension on the financing, finalized in Q4 2023 and now maturing in August 2024 allow to possibly obtain more attractive financing terms in mid-2024 if a sale does not occur.
-Refer to the "Portfolio Overview - Joint Venture Agreement Wind Up" section.
-The main tenant Daimler intends to extend its footprint in the building by taking-up future vacancies.

-At the Neu-Isenburg property, refinancing of the mortgage loan has been secured until February 2025, allowing an extended period for management to assess the best possible strategy for this property.
-An on-site marketing and leasing team at this location has improved the turnover productivity.

-The REIT's available cash was applied to fully repay the CAD\$16,042 Bad Homburg property mortgage loan that matured in March 2023.
-Management may refinance this property, and potentially collateralize it with other properties.
-Selective capital expenditures to upgrade the lobby are taking place and are expected to support leasing in 2024.
+- At the Stuttgart property, negotiations are being held with the main tenant Daimler to take-up areas left vacant by a departing tenant (4% occupancy) and waive break options, a strong sign for this property where Daimler already occupies 90% of the areas, in a general context of reducing office size.
+Refer to the "Portfolio Overview Joint Venture Agreement Wind Up" section.
+The main tenant Daimler intends to extend its footprint in the building by taking-up future vacancies. - At the Neu-Isenburg property, refinancing of the mortgage loan has been secured until February 2025, allowing an extended period for management to assess the best possible strategy for this property. - The Bad Homburg property is senior debt-free.
+Management is seeking to refinance this property, and potentially collateralize it with other properties.
+Selective capital expenditures to upgrade the lobby are taking place and are expected to support leasing in 2024, now that the main tenant (44% occupancy) left the premises in January.